Event Ticket Protection

 o Copy of death certificate

-- Account means Your Revolut credit or debit card Accounts issued in the United States.
+- Account means Your Revolut credit or prepaid card issued in the United States.

 - Accidental Injury means bodily injury caused by an accident occurring while this coverage is in effect.
 The Accidental Injury must be verified, in writing, by a licensed Physician.